arturoherrero/arturoherrero.com/article/_posts/2015-01-26-closure-design-patterns-ruby-edition.md

 #### Command Design Pattern

-Encapsulate all the information needed to call a method at a later time.
+Encapsulates all the information needed to call a method at a later time.

 ```ruby
 count = 0